juftin/camply/docs/README_DOCKER.md

     - The `tenacity` package is used for retrying data fetches from some APIs.
 This retrying methodology handles exceptions allowing for API downtime and facilitating exponential backoff.
 - [python-dotenv](https://github.com/theskumar/python-dotenv)
-    - The `python-dotenv` package reads key-value pairs from a `.env` file and can set them as environment variables.
+    - The `python-dotenv` ¬package reads key-value pairs from a `.env` file and can set them as environment variables.

 ___________